In our firm, we believe our health is the most important thing in your case.

 5. Keep a calendar

 Visiting the doctor’s office will often result in more appointments with other medical facilities.
 We recommend that you keep a detailed calendar to keep up with these medical appointments.
 You will likely have physical therapy appointments, diagnostic scans to complete, and follow-up appointments with the same doctor.
-This calendar will be helpful so you do not forgot to keep the appointments, but also it will be helpful for when you seek mileage reimbursement from the insurance carrier.
+This calendar will be helpful so you do not forget to keep the appointments, but also it will be helpful for when you seek mileage reimbursement from the insurance carrier.

 These visits to the doctor are very important to your Worker’s Compensation case.
 In fact, what the doctor says may determine whether you can continue to seek treatment and if you are entitled to income benefits.
 Therefore, it is very important that you are prepared to see the treating doctor and make the most out of your appointment.